Skip navigation

 Depending on the type and size of your new AC unit, you may need to upgrade your home’s electrical panel or circuits.
 This is especially true in older homes.
 Your HVAC technician will let you know if your current setup meets the necessary power requirements and can coordinate with a licensed electrician if upgrades are required.

-6. Discuss Smart Thermostat Options
+6. Consider Installing a Smart Thermostat

 If you’re investing in a new AC system, now is a great time to consider upgrading your thermostat.
 A programmable or smart thermostat allows you to control your home’s climate with greater precision, save on energy, and even monitor usage from your smartphone.